christiananagnostou/jukebox/README.md

 ## License

-Jukebox is licensed under the [MIT License](LICENSE).
+Jukebox is licensed under the [GNU General Public License v3.0](LICENSE).
 Feel free to modify and distribute the application as per the terms of the license.

 ## Acknowledgments